The Sturminster Newton

 We decided to go early to avoid the rush and to leave when it got too busy.
 But did we?
 No, of course not.
 There was just so much going on that we barely noticed the crowds.
 We were simply part of it.

 Set along the fording point for the Stour River, Sturminster Newton was once the site of a major creamery.
-And the town still has a passion for cheese.
+And even though that creamery is now closed and Sturminster cheese is no longer made here, the town has never lost its passion for cheese.

 Just watch the participants in the 'Cheese Blind Date' or engage in a jovial round of cheese 'Sniff, Squeeze and Taste' and you'll realise that cheese and 'Stur' go together.

 Of course, there is cheese, as local artisan cheese makers turn out in force for this event.
 Crowds cluster round each stand tasting new creations, looking for old favourites.
 And while other festivals may produce a commemorative coin or coaster, Sturminster Newton's festival has a commemorative cheese!
-If you want a taste of that, you'll have to get there very early.
+Or at least, it did the year we visited.
+And we were told that if you want a taste of that, you'll have to get there very early.

 Man cannot live on cheese alone - even though we do try!
 So other producers offering olives, many fine baked goods, jams, meats and homemade taste delights galore have opened their stalls beside those of the cheese makers.